LouisChain/NoAdapter/README.md

 - [Download](#download)

 ## Why NoAdapter
-- You'll never need to implement Adapter again.
+- You'll never have to implement Adapter for RecyclerView anymore.
-- No need to worry about changes anymore
+- Never worry about `notifyChanged` anymore.
+We used DiffUtil to calculate and notify changes for you.

 ## Single View Type